 You will need to consider the resources you need for your consultation, and what you have available already.
-This might include things like printed materials, hire of equipment, postage, cost of a facilitator, hiring a venue and time.
+This might include things like printed materials, hire of AV equipment, postage, cost of a facilitator (if you cannot find a volunteer), hiring a venue, refreshments.
 Remember to factor this into any grant applications you make as potential funders will recognise this as good practice.